JeremyLing04/FAIryTale/replit.md

-# FAIryTale AI - Interactive Children's Story Application
+# StoryMagic - AI-Powered Children's Story Application

 ## Overview

-FAIryTale AI is a full-stack application that creates personalized, interactive stories for children aged 6-12.
+StoryMagic is a full-stack application that creates personalized, interactive stories for children aged 6-12.
 The application uses AI to generate unique story content and images based on custom characters that users can create.
 It features a modern React frontend with a child-friendly design and an Express.js backend with OpenAI integration.

 ## User Preferences